 Other chronic diseases that accompany aging can also impair the voice.
 For example, diabetes sufferers often experience dry mouth, which can be a vocal hindrance.
 Hearing loss, another hallmark of aging that can also occur with diabetes, can cause difficulties in the quality of the vocal sounds produced.

-Does hormone replenishment really make a difference?
-It seems to.
-This area certainly warrants further exploration.
 Keeping oneself in good physical condition with exercise, a healthy diet, and good hydration also goes a long way toward maintaining a youthful voice.
+There are specific exercise programs that singers use to keep their voices working effectively.
+In addition, hormone replenishment seems to make a difference, and this option warrants further exploration.